michaelnordmeyer/benchmarking-hugo-jekyll-github-pages/README.md

 # Benchmarking Hugo vs. Jekyll vs. Github Pages

-This repository has several Hugo, Jekyll, and Github Pages blogs with all having the same minimal theme.
-The Jekyll and Github Pages blogs have both local and remote theme variants.
+This repository has a Hugo, Jekyll, and Github Pages blog with all having the same minimal theme.
 The purpose is to benchmark build times.

 I started this very basic benchmark to get an idea of how much faster [Hugo](https://gohugo.io/) builds could be, because my local [Jekyll](https://jekyllrb.com/) setup with a remote theme took several seconds to build with a remote [Minima theme](https://github.com/jekyll/minima), and building my site on [Github Pages](https://pages.github.com/) using the traditional Github Pages gem took a minute.
 This was for about 120 posts and pages, an Atom and JSON feed, and a sitemap.xml.